aloussase/gaya/README.md

     |> string.split(_, " ")
 ```

-Gaya is a scripting language I made for solving [AoC](https://adventofcode.com/)
+Gaya is a toy scripting language I made for solving
-problems in 2023.
-The name comes from my favourite cat.
+[AoC](https://adventofcode.com/) problems in 2023.
+The name comes from my
+favourite cat.

 I wanted to make something that makes me feel pleasure every time I use it.
 I
 hope this way I can give pleasure to you too.